smapiot/piral/src/utilities/piral-jest-utils/README.md

 You can now add tests in your `src` folder.
 Every file sufficed with `.test.js` or `.test.ts` will be considered.

+## Example

+Have a look [here](https://github.com/piral-samples/piral-microfrontend-demo/tree/master/team-red) for an example on how `piral-jest-utils` can be used for testing pilets.

 ## Usage

 If you want to add more directories (other than `src`) then you'll need to extend the configuration.